Aref-Akminasi/aws-developer-associate/DynamoDB.md

 1. User Login: Users authenticate using identity providers like Amazon Cognito User Pool.
 2. Temporary AWS Credentials: After authentication, users receive temporary AWS credentials associated with an IAM role.
-3. IAM Role Conditions: The IAM role includes conditions, such as LeadingKey, to restrict users' access to data based on the primary key, ensuring users can only access their own data.
+3. IAM Role Conditions: The IAM role includes conditions, such as **LeadingKey**, to restrict users' access to data based on the primary key, ensuring users can only access their own data.
 4. Attribute-Level Access Control: Additional conditions can be set on attributes to limit which specific attributes a user can view or modify.